riverscuomo/spotkin_flutter/README.md

 - log into Spotify through our website.
 - set a target playlist (must be a playlist you own)
 - set any number of public playlists to source from, and the quantity of tracks to pull.
+- exclude any artists, songs, or genres by going to the Settings page
 - click a button to update your playlist with the tracks from the source playlists.

 ## Getting Started